-Annabelle sought help from Pryers after a delayed diagnosis of appendicitis led to intensive care and an extended absence from work.
+Annabelle sought help from Pryers after a delay in diagnosing appendicitis led to intensive care and an extended absence from work.

-The hospital responded with a full admission and apology, and Annabelle was happy to accept an offer of £15,000.
+The hospital responded with a full admission and apology.
+Annabelle was happy to accept an offer of £15,000 in compensation.